A Complexity Hierarchy of Shuffles in Card-Based Protocols: Theoretical Viewpoint

 Similarly, the \sh{pss} can be realized using the \sh{rpc}.
 Since the \sh{rpc} performs a uniformly random cyclic shift on the $k$ piles, applying it $k-1$ times generates a uniformly random permutation of the $k$ piles.
-Hence, the \sh{rpc} is more complex than or equal to the \sh{pss}.\footnote{The \sh{rpc} can also be realized using the \sh{pss} if a large number of additional cards are used~\cite{graph}.}
+Hence, $\sh{rpc} \succeq \sh{pss}$.\footnote{The \sh{rpc} can also be realized using the \sh{pss} if a large number of additional cards are used~\cite{graph}.}